Halloweentown High: Plot

 Edgar Dalloway, head of the Witches' Council and father of one of the students, is the real root of their problems.
-He wants to keep Halloweentown isolated from the mortal world, and used Flannigan to ensure the failure of Marnie's project.
+He wants to keep Halloweentown isolated from the mortal world, and used Flanagan to ensure the failure of Marnie's project.
 This, he hoped, would cause a negative reaction in Halloweentown and keep the portal between Halloweentown and the mortal world closed.

 The Halloweentown students use the school's Halloween carnival to improve mortal attitudes toward magical folk.
 Their haunted house depicts the ordinary lives of creatures that have typically been seen as monsters in the mortal world, including displays like the "Monster Tea Party" and ogres "picnicking in their natural setting", which winds up boring the carnival goers.
 Meanwhile, Marnie's mother Gwen uses a Witch's Glass to hunt down Cassie.

 At the school carnival, Dalloway launches magical attacks against the mortal students by bringing the inanimate monsters in the haunted house to life.
 The ensuing panic spirals beyond Marnie's and Aggie's ability to contain the monsters.
-Flannigan incites a mob to corner the Halloweentown students.
+Flanagan incites a mob to corner the Halloweentown students.
 Cody tames the crowd, the students reveal themselves, and the crowd accepts them for who they are.
-Flannigan also renounces being a knight and accepts Aggie.
+Flanagan also renounces being a knight and accepts Aggie.

 Dalloway claims the Cromwell magic and explains that his son Ethan helped with most of the things that happened, but Gwen has shown the evening's events to the Halloweentown High Council.
 They return the Cromwell magic, Gwen returns with the imprisoned student, and the Council imprisons Dalloway in another Witch's Glass taking his disagreement with them as a form of resignation and taking the families magic.

 The portal between Halloweentown and the mortal world opens inside the haunted house, and crowds of children from Halloweentown cross over to enjoy the carnival together with children of the mortal world.
 Marnie flies off for a romantic broom ride with Cody.
 While flying over the carnival, they kiss.